heyqule/enemy_race_manager/Mod-Compatibility.md

 - Have been causing unexpected issues.
 Expect anomalies when you use it.
 - I have fixed some of them.
 Such as turrets can't hit air unit or other ground structures.

-#### Alien Biomes
-- ~~It turns any nauvis based planet into barren land (no rock or tree) as it modified the base game autoplace algo.~~
-- ~~Affected planets: Earth and Auir.~~
-- ~~Not recommended to use if you plan to visit the above planets.~~
-- The above has been fixed in the latest build of protoss and factorio-world(redarmy).
-- This section will be removed in a future release.

 #### Any mod that changes the properties of space-age planets (e.g Solar System ++)
 - ERM uses Nauvis as default planet.
 Any mod that hide nauvis may cause unintended behaviours.
 - Change space-age planet may lead to missing features or crashes.
 Use at your own risk.